-3. What are the differences between church life in the Age of Grace and church life in the Age of Kingdom?
+3. The differences between church life in the Age of Grace and in the Age of Kingdom

 Relevant Words of God:

 When, in the Age of Grace, God returned to the third heaven, God’s work of redeeming all of mankind had actually already moved into its final part.
 All that remained on earth were the cross that Jesus bore on His back, the fine linen that Jesus was wrapped in, and the crown of thorns and scarlet robe that Jesus wore (these were objects with which the Jews mocked Him).
 That is, after the work of Jesus’ crucifixion caused a great sensation, things settled down again.
 From then on, Jesus’ disciples began to carry on His work, shepherding and watering in the churches everywhere.
 The content of their work was as follows: They asked all people to repent, confess their sins, and be baptized; and the apostles all went forth to spread the inside story, the unvarnished account, of Jesus’ crucifixion, and so everyone could not help but fall prostrate before Jesus to confess their sins; and furthermore, the apostles went everywhere transmitting the words Jesus spoke.
 From that point began the building of churches in the Age of Grace.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Work and Entry (6)